roh-nnair/oaktoncscs-project-scholar/README.md

 ```
 1. Open eclipse in the workspace you cloned the repo in
 2. If the project doesn't show up in the project explorer, then click on "File"
- at the top right, select oaktoncscs-project-scholar, then click finish.
+ at the top right, click on Import project folder, then select oaktoncscs-project-scholar, then click finish.
 ```

 Now that the project is in our project explorer, let's explain how we'll be developing code.